seblm/tapir-handson/README.md

 With an endpoint definition, we can add a specific implementation and wire it to a server like akka-http.

+## Step 5: generate open api

+Starting from endpoints, you can generate openapi contract automatically.

 [Tapir]: https://tapir.softwaremill.com
 [TapirJSON]: https://tapir.softwaremill.com/en/latest/endpoint/json.html